matthwen/MMSR/README.md

 "predict_popularity": if you want the popularity regression, if false it does genre classification

-"random_seed": random seed for reproducability,
+"random_seed": random seed for reproducibility,

 "model": the name of the model, following options exist: